metomi/rose/sphinx/tutorial/cylc/runtime/introduction.rst

       TODO

-   #. **Register The Suite.**
+   #. **Run The Suite.**

-      Register and validate your suite by running the following commands:
+      First validate the suite by running:

       .. code-block:: bash

-         cd dummy-forecast
-         cylc reg dummy-forecast $PWD
-         cylc validate dummy-forecast
+         cylc validate .

-   #. **Run The Suite.**

       Open the cylc GUI by running the following command:

       .. code-block:: bash

-         gcylc dummy-forecast &
+         gcylc runtime-introduction &

-      Run the suite by executing the following command:
+      Finally run the suite by executing:

       .. code-block:: bash

-         cylc run dummy-suite
+         cylc run runtime-introduction

       The tasks will start to run, you should see them going through the waiting, running and succeeded states.